stomp-js/stomp-js.github.io/index.md

 - [Upgrading to stompjs@6, rx-stomp@1, ng2-stompjs@8] - update from
   stompjs@v5, rx-stomp@0.x, ng2-stompjs@7.
 - [Upgrading StompJS] to update to stompjs@v5 from any of the older versions.
-- [Upgrading to ng2-stompjs@7] for any of the older versions.

 ## Other topics

 - Read the [FAQs].
 These cover varied topics.
-- List of [Pollyfills] - you may need for some environments.
+- List of [Polyfills] - you may need for some environments.
 - Set of additional notes for using these libraries with [SockJS].
 - One of my favorites, but not widely used, exceptional support for [Remote Procedure Calls].